Ness Ziona: British Mandate

+Givat Michael

+In 1935, a temporary workers' camp named Givat Michael after Michael Halperin, was established near Ness Ziona.
+It was meant as a training camp for new settlement groups ("gar'in"), two of which went on to establish the kibbutzim of Gal On and Mesilot.

 Arab attacks

 Ness Ziona was attacked by Arab forces during the 1936–39 Arab Revolt, and the 1948 Arab–Israeli War.
 The outlying villages of Kfar Aharon and Tirat Shalom (now part of Ness Ziona) frequently exchanged fire with the Arab villages al-Qubayba and Zarnuqa (now western Rehovot).
 Most of Ness Ziona's youth joined the Haganah to fight off these threats.
 On May 15, 1948, Sarafand al-Kharab was evacuated of Arab inhabitants, and on May 19, al-Qubayba and Zarnuqa were conquered by the Givati Brigade.
 Much of the territory abandoned by the fleeing Arab residents of nearby villages was added to Ness Ziona, increasing its size from 8 to 15.3 km² immediately after the war.

 After the establishment of the state

-During the war, Ness Ziona's population almost tripled to become 4,446 (according to an October 23, 1949 survey), and until 1950 the local council absorbed 9,000 olim, most of whom were housed in ma'abarot.
-In 1952 a new industrial zone was approved for the town on an area of 70 dunams.
+During the war, Ness Ziona's population almost tripled to become 4,446 (according to an October 23, 1949 survey), and until 1950 the local council absorbed 9,000 olim, most of whom were housed in ma'abarot (provisional housing camps).
+In 1952, a new industrial zone was approved for the town on an area of 70 dunams.
 In 1955, a second industrial zone was approved.